SheikhAshbal/CODSOFT/Task_3(Password_Generater)/Readme.md

 To copy the generated password to the clipboard, enter '3'.
 To exit the program, enter '4'.
 <h2>Functions:</h2>
-generate_password(length): Generates a random password with the specified length using letters (both upper and lower case) and digits.
+generate_password(length): Generates a random password with the specified length using letters (both upper and lower case), digits, and punctuation.

 Password_length(): Prompts the user to enter the desired length for the password.
 Validates that the length is a positive integer.